dnce17/HHA504_assignment_nosql_dbs/README.md

 ```mongodb
 { Age: { $gt: 40 } }
 ```
 * The above condition was used to get documents with age > 40 in the browser.
-In python, that query was used with mongo client's .find() method
+In python, that condition was used with mongo client's .find() method to achieve the same result.
 ```python
 patients_over_40 = patient_info_collection.find({"Age": {"$gt": 40}})